fedosejev/front-end-course/week-05/day-01/warm-up.md

 ## 1.1

 Make sure the previous function takes a string as a parameter.
-That string should be a label for the second button.
+That string should be a message to render.

 ## 2.